jpjuvo/camelyon17-multilevel/README.md

 detailed structures while the low zoom levels will focus more on regional structures.

 ## Methodology
-1. Design one or two convolutional neural network (CNN) architectures that use information from different zoom levels.
-Design one otherwise similar architecture for comparison that uses only information from the highest zoom level.
+1. Build one or more convolutional neural network (CNN) architectures that use information from different zoom levels.
+Design one, otherwise similar architecture for comparison that uses only data from the highest zoom level.
-2. Split Cameleon17 training data set to training, validation and test parts.
+2. Split Cameleon17 training data set to training, validation, and test parts.
 3. Sample Camelyon17 training and validation set.
 Sample evenly from tumor and normal areas.
 Sample only from the tissue areas (Otsu or another thresholding method).